Oberon00/cpptutorial/proc/control-flow.rst

   std::cout << "x is negative.\n";

 How should the compiler know which ``else`` belongs to which ``if``?
-This problem is so common in imperative languages, that it ha got it's own name: the `dangling else problem`_.
+This problem is so common in imperative languages, that it has got its own name: the `dangling else problem`_.
 In C++ (and most other languages), there is a simple
 rule: When there is an ambiguity, the ``else`` belongs to the nearest possible ``if``.
 Thus, the “correct” indentation of the code above (i.e. the indentation